peter-grajcar/emojiScript/README.md

 # emojiScript

-emojiScript is programming language based on emojis.
+emojiScript is interpreted programming language based on emojis.
 The interpreter of emojiScript is written in javaScript.

-Here is a simple example of emojiScript code:
+Because one picture is worth a thousand words.

+## Hello World

+	🔝
 		🏃
-		🏃
-			😄 👉 2✖5❤️
-			✏️(😄)❤️
-		🔚❤️
+			✏️(💬👋🌍💬)❤️
+		🔚
 	🔚🏁

 Ouput:

-	10

-Every program starts with 🏃 and ends with 🔚🏁 similarly to Pascal's `BEGIN` and `END.`.

-Variable value assignment in emojiScript is done by 'hand' like this `{variable}` 👉 `{value}`.

-In emojiScript instead of semicolons, we use hearts ❤️❤️❤️❤️

-And surprisingly writing of output is done by 'pencil': ✏️`({expression to write})`
+	👋🌍

+## Documentation

+### 1. Basics

+Every emojiScript program must start with keyword 🔝 followed by main block of code and end with keyword 🔚 followed by 🏁.

+	🔝
+		{main block of code}
+	🔚🏁

+Block of code have following syntax:

+	🏃
+		{code}
+	🔚

+### 2. Variables

+emojiScript is weakly typed language and there is no need to explicitly define data types of variables.